yi-miao/yi-miao/README.md

 Hello, my name is Yi Miao (miaoyi@rogers.com), BSc, MSc.

-I was an electronic engineer and professional software developer before providing consulting services at
+I was an electronic engineer and professional software developer before my consulting services at
-BMO, CIBC, TD, Sociabank and State Street for about 20 years on Financial Risk Technology.
+BMO, CIBC, TD, Sociabank and State Street for about 20 years on Financial Risk and Technology.

 With my education background on Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
 OCP DBA, SCEA, PMP and CIM many years ago, I recently have chance to persue my interests in some areas of